 - Or did it worsen in ways you did not expect?

-New Relic provides a suite of front-end products—Browser, Mobile, and Synthetics—to help you monitor and improve your front-end applications.
+New Relic provides a suite of front-end monitoring—browser, mobile, and synthetic—to help you monitor and improve your front-end applications.
 With dashboards, you can bring together information from each one of these product to give you an overall view of what your customer is experiencing.
 Follow the steps in this doc to optimize your customer experience after you migrate to the cloud.